 - Incorrect treatment due to misdiagnosis.

 For example, a patient went to the accident and emergency department suspecting a fracture in his hand.
 The staff did not diagnose the fracture from the x-ray, and the patient received no referral to the fracture clinic.
-These errors led to a delay the patient receiving appropriate treatment which caused an extended recovery period and ongoing weakness – both of which were due to the misreading of the x-ray.

 How Can We Help?